lectron/kosmos/README.md

 ##Contributing
   Minecraftly is licensed under the GNU General Public License version 3 (GNU GPLv3), and we welcome anybody to fork and submit a Pull Request back with their changes, and if you want to join as a permanent member we can add you to the team.

-  This is a "copyleft" license, which means if you publish the modified work as your own, you must open source it as well.
-It benefits the educational purpose of the software and helps everyone build better software that work on both traditional and cloud infrastructure.

-  For details of license, check the [LICENSE](LICENSE) file.

   For contributing information, check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.